adlukasiak/shakespeare-navigator/README.md

 * Procfile is used for dispatching Heroku dynos
 * requirements.txt is a list of pip-installable Python packages required to run the app

+To run the app locally in the Heroku framework, use foreman

+    foreman start

 #### Notes

 Deploying the latest matplotlib on Heroku (as of the time this document was written) is a little tricky.
-I followed the directions outlined here (http://stackoverflow.com/questions/18173104/deploy-matplotlib-on-heroku-failed-how-to-do-this-correctly)

-This calls for using a python-sklearn buildpack.
-Buildpacks are explained here: (https://devcenter.heroku.com/articles/buildpacks)
+Some hints are outlined here (http://stackoverflow.com/questions/18173104/deploy-matplotlib-on-heroku-failed-how-to-do-this-correctly).
+This article calls for using a python-sklearn buildpack.
+Buildpacks are explained here: (https://devcenter.heroku.com/articles/buildpacks).
 However, the cake and coffee binaries are needed to compile CoffeeScript to JavaScript, so the multi-buildpack was used (https://github.com/ddollar/heroku-buildpack-multi).
 The contents of the .buildfile are

     https://github.com/dbrgn/heroku-buildpack-python-sklearn
     https://github.com/fivethreeo/heroku-buildpack-python-nodejs